- Homebegin

 The afternoon held a wine pairing seminar with old world and new world cheese and wine.
 Old World basically means Europe while new world speaks to the U.S. and Australia.
 The class was very similar to what we offer in our classes at Fancifull but it was fun to be a student rather than the teacher.
 There is always so much to learn and Laura Werlin, author of several books on cheese, was a terrific tour guide.

 This cheesy weekend left us brimming with ideas and new product to bring into our shop.
 There is just so much great cheese out there, how do we sell it all?
 Answer: One wedge at a time.
+One gift basket at a time.

 Old World/New World Wine and Cheese